-Aligned with the WFP Strategic Plan (2017-2021) and various corporate initiatives developed in accordance with global commitments to ending hunger, the policy will guide and facilitate the improvement of local procurement by:
+Aligned with the WFP Strategic Plan (2017-2021) and various corporate initiatives developed in accordance with global commitments to ending hunger, the policy will provide a framework that will enhance the contribution of WFP's local and regional food procurement to sustainable development by:

-- clarifying the contexts, definitions, concepts and frameworks related to local procurement; - defining the value proposition of WFP's local food procurement (including pro-smallholder procurement) and strengthening of local value chains; - providing guidance on the principles and parameters that inform the selection of the best food procurement approach and its adaptation to specific contexts in order to achieve intended outcomes; and - establishing a framework that enables actions and investments in the medium and long term to foster sustainable results.
+- clarifying the contexts, definitions, concepts and frameworks related to local and regional food procurement; - defining the value proposition of WFP's local and regional food procurement (including pro-smallholder procurement) and strengthening of local value chains; - providing guidance on the principles and parameters that inform the selection of the best food procurement approach and its adaptation to specific contexts in order to achieve intended outcomes; and - establishing a framework that enables actions and investments in the medium and long term to foster sustainable results.

-The value proposition that underlies the policy implies that WFP will be able to leverage three comparative advantages:
+The value proposition that underlies the policy implies that WFP will leverage three comparative advantages:

-- its purchasing power and opportunity to influence food market developments, particularly at the local level; - its food marketing expertise, which makes it a partner of choice for both public and private entities interested in developing better integrated and more efficient markets with stronger and fairer links to smallholders; and - its facilitation capacity, which enables it to mobilize external partners in support of common objectives and to promote greater integration between its own market-oriented programmes and other initiatives (nutrition-sensitive programmes, CBTs, safety nets, etc.).

-The next steps for the coming three years will be detailed in an implementation plan to be developed following the policy's approval.
+- purchasing power and the opportunity to influence food market developments, rural transformation and job creation, particularly at the local level; - knowledge of food markets, which makes WFP a partner of choice for both public and private entities interested in developing better integrated and more efficient markets with stronger and fairer links to smallholders and local producers; and - convening capacity, which enables WFP to mobilize external partners in support of common objectives and to promote greater integration between its own market-oriented programmes and partners' initiatives.
+The next steps will be detailed in an implementation plan to be developed following the policy's approval.